Skip to main content

 Features

-• Nearly half of the surveyed children asked for some kind of rule or control on design features such as infinite scroll.
+• 48% of the surveyed children asked for some kind of rule or control on design features such as infinite scroll.

-• A vast majority of children supported some kind of rule for loot boxes.
-Nearly a third thought they should be banned for children, and another third wanted the chances of winning each item to be clearly shown.
+• 80% of children supported some kind of rule for loot boxes.
+32% thought they should be banned for children, and 28% wanted the chances of winning each item to be clearly shown.

 Adverts and prices

-• More than half of the surveyed children wanted stronger rules on personalised adverts and different prices.
+• 58% of the surveyed children wanted stronger rules on personalised adverts and different prices.

-• Over a third of children said they did not like personalised adverts, while nearly a third said they did not really mind them.
+• 37% said they did not like personalised adverts, while 29% said they did not really mind them.

-• A majority opposed websites and online shops showing different prices to different people.
+• 70% opposed websites and online shops showing different prices to different people.

 Influencers

-• A majority of children said influencers should only be allowed to promote products to children that are safe and appropriate.
+• 69% of children said influencers should only be allowed to promote products to children that are safe and appropriate.

 Age limits and checks

-• A vast majority of children supported age limits for joining social media but responses varied on specific ages and where and how limits should be applied.
+• 78% of children suggested an age limit, ranging from 12 to 18, for joining social media.
+Responses varied on when, where and how limits should be applied.

-• A majority of children supported some form of age check, with nearly half saying age checks were a good idea, and nearly a third that age checks should only happen sometimes; on specific apps and websites.
+• 72% of children supported some form of age check, with 42% saying age checks were a good idea, and 30% that age checks should only happen sometimes; on specific apps and websites.

 Two round talk and idea bubbles